 Most off-grid systems have at least some portion of the system run off of an inverter.
 Inverters are usually HIGHLY electrically polluting.
 They usually pollute the entire system that is connected to them when they operate, likely including the DC system if the two systems are connected at all.
 (If this seems incredible to you, take a Graham/Stetzer Microsurge meter for DC systems and do measurements on such a system.)
 Several inverter systems measured have readings from 1500 G/S units to over 2000 G/S units.
 Thus, such an inverter cannot be part of a "clean" system unless sufficient filtering is possible.
 ALL grid-tie systems have inverters.
 Use a Graham/Stetzer Microsurge meter to see how it affects the power quality in a home with a grid-tie system.
 Turn the system on and off and see what the readings do.

 In order to set up a "clean" DC system, it is imperative that you research EVERY component of the system.
 Most manufacturers are quite up front about any radiofrequency interference (RFI), signaling frequencies, electrical noise, or high frequency "sewage" that their device puts out or uses.
 In general, if a device has a "controller" instead of an on/off switch you will want to check into it.
 "Controller" can often mean that radiofrequency/high frequency signaling was used or that potentially polluting circuitry was used.
 When getting a motor-driven device, look for single speed motors, not motors with variable speed frequency drives.
 Also, look for brushless motors since they are generally "cleaner" than brush motors.
+Brushless motors are still not necessarily "clean".
+You can use either a Graham/Stetzer meter to check them or a handheld battery-operated AM radio - scan through the AM frequencies with the motor running.
+It is polluting if you hear static that is not present with the motor off.
 Avoid lights or other devices which use pulse width modulation or switching power supplies or other switching electronics.